diegonc/techscrolls.org/content/posts/2019-04-01-meteor-settings-on-the-client-side.md

 Meteor.settings.public = {SETTING_ONE: '1'}
 ```

-What one needs to do instead is use `Object.assing` to modify the object instance inplace.
+What one needs to do instead is use `Object.assign` to modify the object instance inplace.

 ```
 Object.assign(